 He went on to call for the Trump administration to withdraw ICE from Minnesota as well.

 The withdrawal from Maine comes amid the fallout from a fatal shooting by U.S. Border Patrol agents over the weekend in Minnesota that left ICU nurse Alex Pretti dead.
-The bipartisan backlash has raised the specter of another government shutdown as Democrats call for any funding package to exclude money for the U.S. Department of Homeland Security, which oversees ICE.
+The bipartisan backlash has raised the specter of another government shutdown as Democrats call for any funding package to exclude money for Homeland Security.
+U.S. Sen. Angus King, a Maine independent who caucuses with Democrats, has been among those opposed to approving Homeland Security funding “without adding adequate guardrails and robust accountability.”

 ICE agents had been highly visible in Lewiston and Greater Portland since early last week as the Trump administration sought to arrest at least 1,400 immigrants.
 While the administration has claimed to be going after the “worst of the worst,” there have been numerous instances of immigrations without criminal records and with lawful permission to be in the country getting caught up in the sweeps, including an 18-year-old University of Southern Maine student, a civil engineer working for a Portland firm and a Cumberland County corrections officer recruit.